Somayyah/mohammed_S-htu_devops_ab_submission/README.md

   -p 80:80 -p 443:443 \
   rancher/rancher:latest
 ```
 Rancher uses the ports 80 and 443, make sure they can be accessable.
-To access the rancher CPanel, go to https://vm-ip
+To access the rancher CPanel, go to ```https://vm-ip```.
+After setting the admin password, clusters configuration can be initiated.